 Wei Na Sim is a counsel in the Litigation & Dispute Resolution practice in Mayer Brown's Hong Kong office.

-Wei Na is a pro bono ambassador in Mayer Brown's Hong Kong office and is actively involved in the firm's diversity and inclusive initiatives.
+Wei Na is a pro bono ambassador and NextGen committee member in Mayer Brown's Hong Kong office and is actively involved in diversity and inclusive initiatives.
 Wei Na speaks English and Mandarin.

 Financial Services Regulatory Advisory

 - Advised an international bank and on all legal and regulatory aspects on a broad range of high-profile financial crime related reviews and associated activities.
-This includes working with subject matter experts from the bank to assist the bank to mitigate the risks of extraction, storage and production of large, complex datasets, providing onsite support during the reviews and advising on sensitive geo-political issues.
+Collaborated with subject matter experts from the bank to mitigate the risks of extraction, storage and production of large, complex datasets, providing onsite support during the reviews and advising on sensitive geo-political issues.

 - Provided strategic advice to an international bank on legal, regulatory and reputational risks arising from the publication of leaked documents by investigative journalists.

 - Advised an international bank on data privacy issues in support of the bank's enhancement of its global financial crime data sharing framework for multinational corporations.
-This includes providing input on the bank's policies and procedures.
+Advised on updates to the bank's policies and procedures.

 - Advised various financial institutions on matters concerning anti-money laundering laws in Singapore including issues on suspicious transaction reporting, obligations to name beneficial owners of bank accounts and parties in wire transfers as well as customer due diligence requirements.

-- Assisted a securities company to respond in a show cause matter instituted by the Singapore Exchange in respect of breaches of trading restrictions on certain securities.
+- Acted for a securities company to respond in a show cause matter instituted by the Singapore Exchange in respect of breaches of trading restrictions on certain securities.

 - Advised several banks with operations in Singapore on issues concerning secrecy obligations under the Singapore Banking Act and the Singapore Trust Companies Act in the context of requests for documents from foreign prosecution authorities.

 - Advised a major life insurance and asset management company on Singapore law issues relating to the implementation of the U.S. Foreign Account Tax and Compliance Act by its local businesses.
-Also assisted the client to co-ordinate the appointment of local counsel and the collation and review of local law advice from multiple Asian jurisdictions.
+Co-ordinated the appointment of local counsel and the collation and review of local law advice from multiple Asian jurisdictions.

 Banking and Financial Services Disputes